Coneheads: Hierarchy Aware Attention: Appendix

 \subsection{Implementation Details}

 All experiments were run on a shared GPU cluster with various machine configurations.
 All GPUs in the cluster were NVIDIA Volta or newer cards, and all machines had Intel Skylake or newer CPUs or AMD Milan or newer CPUs.
 Most experiments used PyTorch 2.0 with \texttt{torch.compile} and TF32 turned on for matrix multiplications.
 We provide PyTorch implementations of the infinite-setting penumbral and umbral attention operators at \url{https://github.com/tsengalb99/coneheads}.
 Below, we give implementation details for each tested model.
-The exact hyperparameters and model architectures can be found in the original papers and codebases for each of these models.
 For penumbral attention, we set the height of $\mathcal{S}$ to $h = 1$.
 For umbral attention, we set the radius of the ball around each point to $r = 0.1$

-\textbf{Graph Attention Networks.} Since the original GAT codebase was written in Tensorflow 1, which is no longer supported by Google or modern CUDA library versions, we use the Pytorch-GAT repository (\url{https://github.com/gordicaleksa/pytorch-GAT}) recommended by the original authors.
+\textbf{Graph Attention Networks.} We use the Pytorch-GAT repository (\url{https://github.com/gordicaleksa/pytorch-GAT}) for our experiments.
 In this repository, we modified the \texttt{//models/definitions/GAT.py} file to implement various attention mechanisms.
-We also rewrote \texttt{//training\_script\_cora.py} and \texttt{//training\_script\_ppi.py} to be more efficient without changing functionality.
 We use the provided training commands and hyperparameters to train models.
 We experimented with different hyperparameters, which did not have a significant effect on the final results.
 We report the default attention results from the original GAT paper.

 \textbf{Neural Machine Translation (NMT) Transformers.} For NMT experiments, we used the fairseq repository available at \url{https://github.com/facebookresearch/fairseq}.
 We primarily modified \texttt{//fairseq/modules/multihead\_attention.py}.
 We used the commands provided at \url{https://github.com/facebookresearch/fairseq/blob/main/examples/translation/README.md} to download and preprocess the IWSLT'14 De-En dataset and to train models.